Associate Divisional Leads (Education or Education & Research) and Divisional Lead and Senior Lecturer, Nursing Division, City, University of London

 Founded in 1894, City, University of London is a global university committed to academic excellence with a focus on business and the professions and an enviable central London location.
-City attracts around 20,000 students (over 40% at postgraduate level), from more than 150 countries and staff from over 75 countries.
-In the last decade City has almost tripled the proportion of its total academic staff producing world-leading or internationally excellent research.
+City attracts around 20,000 students (over 40% at postgraduate level) from more than 150 countries and staff from over 75 countries.
+In the last decade, City has almost tripled the proportion of its total academic staff producing world-leading or internationally excellent research.
 Led by President, Professor Sir Paul Curran, City has made signiﬁcant investments in its academic staff, its estate and its infrastructure and continues to work towards realising its vision of being a leading global university.

 The Division of Nursing in the School of Health Sciences is one of London’s longest-established providers of undergraduate and postgraduate health care education.
 It has a strong programme of world-leading research in the areas of child health and partnership working with children and their families; mental health care across the life span; people with physical health and long-term conditions; acute and critical care; and care of the older person.
 The Division works in partnership with service users and carers, alongside health and social care experts and providers, to develop and deliver world-leading and internationally excellent education and research which shapes future nurse leaders.